matuteiglesias/journal/content/Business/2023-12-13_Defined_roles_and_responsibilities_for_government_.md

 ### Key Activities
 - Developed a structure for team roles within a governmental context, emphasizing the importance of each role in contributing to departmental efficiency.
 - Detailed the role of the Director of Political Relations, highlighting the required skills and strategic importance in managing relationships.
-- Described the responsibilities of the personal secretary to the Chief Data Officer (CDO), focusing on [[task management]] and activity coordination.
+- Described the responsibilities of the personal secretary to the Chief Data Officer (CDO), focusing on task management and activity coordination.
-- Outlined the functions and responsibilities of the [[communication]] team, including [[strategy]] development, media management, internal [[communication]], and crisis management.
+- Outlined the functions and responsibilities of the communication team, including strategy development, media management, internal communication, and crisis management.
 - Provided guidance for Belén's first day as the secretary to the CDO, including agenda organization, meeting coordination, and document management.

 ### Achievements
-- Clarified the roles and responsibilities for several key positions within the department, including the Director of Political Relations, the personal secretary to the CDO, and the [[communication]] team.
+- Clarified the roles and responsibilities for several key positions within the department, including the Director of Political Relations, the personal secretary to the CDO, and the communication team.
 - Created a comprehensive framework for team structure and role definition to improve departmental operations and strategic alignment.

 ### Pending Tasks